 Photo by RikaC on Pixabay

-Even though new recycling policies were put in place about a year ago for the Gaston County region of North Carolina, I have only recently learned about them.
-Gastonia's recyclables are now limited to Number 1 and 2 recyclable plastics, newspaper, cardboard, and aluminum cans.
+Even though new recycling policies were put in place about a year ago for my region of North Carolina, I have only recently learned about them.
+My county's recyclables are now limited to Number 1 and 2 recyclable plastics, newspaper, cardboard, and aluminum cans.
 The city I live in no longer accepts glass, mixed paper, or plastics 3 through 7.